pellejacobs/thesis/presentations/final-presentation.md

 This proposal is more applied than the general description of the others.

 The example can however easily be projected onto other 'proof of existence' problems

 ---

+.left-column[
+  ## On-chain storage
+  ## Distributed cloud storage
+  ## Notary's testament services
+]
+.right-column[
+### 1. Signature

+1. Testator writes testament together with a regular lawyer to ensure correct wording
+2. Testator signs testament with digital signature
+3. Testator distributes signed testament among potential stakeholders

+### 2. Proof of existence with simple blockchain

+Improve security by storing a fingerprint on a public blockchain

+### 3. Secret keeping with Turing complete blockchain

+Encrypt testament and use a ÐApp to release decryption key once the testator is deceased.
+Several ways to write ÐApp script, eg.:

+- Have multiple stakeholders vote, with a veto to the testator
+- Have the ÐApp routinely ask a governmental database whether the testator has been declared deceased ]

+???

+### 2. proof of existence

+eg. case in which after death testament is signed

+### 3. ÐApp script:

+several aspects to take into account:

+- cost: how much ether does it cost to power the script?
+- security: what is the chance that the script would fail, how to solve?

+---